SystemsGenetics/granny/demo/README.md

 ## Command Line Interface

-To perform extraction and/or rating on "Granny Smith" images, run **GRANNY** in the following way in the command line:
+To perform extraction and/or rating on "Granny Smith" images, run **Granny** in the following way in the command line:

 ```bash
 granny  [-a,--action] <ACTION>  [-p,--image_path] <PATH>  [-n,--num_instances] <NUM_INSTANCES>  [-v,--verbose] <VERBOSE>